Sodville/tdt4290_cartell/api/README.md

 ## Running on Docker

+The program Docker is needed for building and running the docker image.
+Docker can be installed via the guide on [https://docs.docker.com/install](https://docs.docker.com/install/).

+To build the image, the only thing required will be the weights, which can either be downloaded via [google drive](https://drive.google.com/file/d/1CXWGf2hj_sJXIsSE4wfqUOqIv-EsYf7x/view?usp=sharing) or created as described in the vehicle brand classification [readme.md](../vehicle_brand_classification/README.md).

 ### Build image
+To build the image run:
 ```
- docker build -t apitest .
+ docker build -t vehicle_brand_classification .
 ```

 ### Run image
+After the image is created, it can be used by running:
 ```
- docker run -p 5000:5000 apitest:latest
+ docker run -p 5000:5000 vehicle_brand_classification:latest
 ```

-Add `-d` to detach it from the terminal
+Add `-d` to detach it from the terminal and make in run in the background.

+## API documentation